-Divorces are not always about affairs, cheating, infidelity, alcoholism or abuse.
-Sometimes two people who are right in their own way can be wrong for each other and can grow apart in a marriage which has survived close to two decades.
+Divorces are not always about affairs, cheating, infidelity, alcoholism, or abuse.
+Sometimes two people who are right in their own way can be wrong for each other and can grow apart in a marriage that has survived close to two decades.
 How to prepare for divorce when there is nothing or no one to blame?

 Preparing for divorce is one thing, but to prepare children for divorce is not an easy task.
-Making them understand all the logistics, and how different their life is going to be now that their parents won’t be together, is a difficult topic to approach.
+Making them understand all the logistics, and how different their life is going to be now that their parents won’t be together is a delicate topic to approach.

 How To Prepare Yourself For Divorce?

 I could have walked out of my insipid marriage almost a decade ago when I realized how lost I was in this relationship.
 Everything seemed to be bursting at the seams, but I knew I had to give it all I could or all it needed before calling it dead.
 That was the only way to come out of it without being broken.

 The reasons relationships fail is because we work hard to make them work; they work because they need to flow without being forced.
 Yes, you need to invest some time and effort into it, but it shouldn’t seem like a task.
 And when you realize this marriage isn’t working out, the process of divorce preparation has already begun.

 You, as an adult, may know how to prepare for divorce, and are completely ready, but how are you going to break it to the kids?
 Once you learn to prepare yourself for divorce, you need to be gentle but realistic when you tell your kids that their parents are no longer in love with each other.

 We know divorce is difficult to go through, so here we’re giving you some steps to take when preparing for divorce that can lighten your burden by just a little bit.

 A matter of difference